 Preferences enable you to maintain optimizer statistics automatically when some objects require settings that differ from the default.

-In this way, you have more control over how Oracle Database gathers statistics.
+Preferences give you more granular control over how Oracle Database gathers statistics.
+You can set optimizer statistics preferences at the following levels: